February 2, 2024

 How to boost workplace safety efforts by connecting wellness

 In many organizations, workplace safety efforts are kept separate from efforts to promote wellness among employees.

-If your organization treats them as two separate initiatives, maybe it’s time to start thinking about the connections between the two.
+If your organization treats them as two separate initiatives, maybe it’s time to start thinking about the connections between wellness and workplace safety.